Jaipats/csv-to-spark-table/README.md

-# CSV to Databricks Unity Catalog Table Converter
+# Java Program to read CSV and write to Databricks Unity Catalog Table

 A Java application that reads CSV files from Databricks volumes and writes them to Databricks Unity Catalog tables using Apache Spark.